evanx/redex/README.md

 Messages are imported from external sources (including Redis queues and other Redix instances) and conversely exported.
 Otherwise they are routed between Redix processors, which are actors of this Redix instance.

 Metadata is attached to messages e.g. for routing and processing purposes.
-This metadata distinguishes a Redix-managable queue from a "naked" Redis queue.
+This metadata distinguishes a Redix-manageable queue from a "naked" Redis queue.
+For example, this metadata includes routing information for replies and error feedback e.g. in the event of a timeout.

-A simple use-case we wish to fulfil is a reliable queue for multiple consumers, implemented as follows:
+The first simple use-case we wish to fulfil is a reliable queue for multiple consumers, implemented as follows:
 - pop incoming messages from a Redis producer queue
 - push each incoming message onto multiple queues, one for each consumer.